ToxicroakSR/ToxicroakSR/README.md

 ## Hi everyone!
 I am Nick (otherwise known as ToxicroakSR) and I am a computer scientist working on many innovative and fun projects!
 ## My goal is to create projects that will be personally fufiling and inspiring to others.
 ## I graduated from the University of Texas at Austin with a degree in Computer Science on May 10, 2025
+## About This Profile
+## This GitHub account serves as my professional portfolio, highlighting projects relevant to my career in software engineering and AI.
+Some repositories are forks or curated copies of my personal work maintained under [toxicroakGaming](https://github.com/toxicroakGaming).

 ## 😄 Pronouns: 🙋‍♂️ He/Him